-- City Notice of Completion ("NOC") Process.
+1. City Notice of Completion ("NOC") Process.
 The NOC process is a multi-step process led by the City that takes several months to complete.
-When the Developer believes it has substantially completed construction of improvements under a Street Improvement Permit, the Developer must submit documentation to the City that all permits have been closed out, infrastructure has been certified, and relevant warranties have been assigned.
+When the Developer believes it has substantially completed construction of improvements under a Street

+Improvement Permit, the Developer must submit documentation to the City that all permits have been closed out, infrastructure has been certified, and relevant warranties have been assigned.
 Upon concurrence by the City, Public Works will issue an NOC.
 For the Pier 70 Phase 1 improvements, Public Works issued two NOCs to Brookfield for the Phase 1 improvements.
 The first, which covered a portion of 22nd Street, was issued on March 4, 2022.
-The second, which covered the remaining Phase 1 ROWs, was issued on November 22, 2022. - 2.
-Operations and Management Documents Finalized.
+The second, which covered the remaining Phase 1 ROWs, was issued on November 22, 2022.

+- 2. Operations and Management Documents Finalized.
 Documents memorializing operations, management ownership, and liability of City-owned and Port-owned infrastructure are finalized by the Port, City, and Developer.
 Primary documents included in this grouping are the Interjurisdictional MOU and the MMEP. - 3.
 Port SOP Compliance Process.
 The SOP Compliance Determination process is similar to the City's NOC process, except it is a determination that the Developer has completed the infrastructure within the timeframes specified in the DDA and in accordance with applicable project and regulatory requirements.
 The Developer submitted an SOP Compliance Determination request to the Port on July 21, 2023.
 The request (outlined in DDA Exhibit B9) included documentation that all Port permits have been closed out, warranties have been assigned, and required access rights have been granted.
-The Developer also submitted statements by key project stakeholders such as the Engineer and Landscape Architect of Record, and third-party utility operators that work has been installed as designed and permitted.
-The Port anticipates conditionally approving the Developer's SOP Compliance Determination Request by the end of the year.

-- 4. Port Commission Resolution Accepting Port Acceptance Items Within 30 days after the SOP Compliance Determination is approved, staff must calendar a Port Commission hearing for acceptance of the Port Acceptance Items. - 5.
-Board of Supervisors Legislation Accepting City-Owned Infrastructure The Board of Supervisors holds a series of hearings approving legislation to accept City-owned infrastructure.
-Port staff anticipates BOS approval early next year.
+The Developer also submitted statements by key project stakeholders such as the Engineer and Landscape Architect of Record, and thirdparty utility operators that work has been installed as designed and permitted.
+The Port's Acting Chief Harbor Engineer approved the Developer's SOP Compliance Determination request on January 3, 2024, with two conditions: (1) provision of a warranty for replacement of a lateral in 20th Street, which is addressed in the DDA Amendment; and (2) final administrative sign-off from SFPUC on the Project's Phase 1 stormwater controls.
+The Port anticipates conditionally approving the Developer's SOP Compliance Determination Request by the end of the year. - Port Commission Resolution Accepting Port Acceptance Items.
+Within 30 days after the SOP Compliance Determination is approved, staff must calendar a Port Commission hearing for acceptance of the Port Acceptance Items. - 5.
+Board of Supervisors Legislation Accepting City-Owned Infrastructure.
+The Board of Supervisors holds a series of hearings approving BOS approves legislation via ordinance to accept City-owned infrastructure.
+Port staff anticipates BOS approval in March/April. early next year.